 Learning from tutorials can only take you so far; after you’ve mastered the basics, you should start working on your own projects.

 Working on projects is a great way to learn because they allow you to apply the theories that you have learned.
-This can help with boosting retention because you’ll have to think about both the concepts you have learned and how they apply to the specific project that you’re building.
+This can help with boosting retention.
+You’ll have to think about both the concepts you have learned and how they apply to the specific project that you’re building.

 To start, you should focus on building a few basic projects.
-This will help you get used to working on independent work that you’ve chosen without having to commit to a massive project that may never get completed.
+This will help you get used to working on independent work that you’ve chosen.
 Then, when you’re ready, you can move your attention toward bigger projects.

 If you’re stuck for inspiration, ask yourself the question: “What problems do I frequently encounter?”
 This will help you get into the mindset of thinking about new ideas.